STATUTORY INFORMATION

 (Information for the school and appropriate authority)

-How can I feed back my views
+How can I feed back my views?

 You can use Ofsted Parent View to give Ofsted your opinion on your child’s school, or to find out what other parents and carers think.
-We use Ofsted Parent View information when deciding which schools to inspect, when to inspect them and as part of their inspection.
+We use information from Ofsted Parent View when deciding which schools to inspect, when to inspect them and as part of their inspection.

 The Department for Education has further guidance on how to complain about a school.